twitter/finatra/source/user-guide/json/index.markdown

 * Support for accumulating JSON parsing errors (instead of failing fast).
 * Support for field and method level validations which also accumulate errors.

-### Integration with Routing
+## <a name="routing-json" href="#routing-json>Integration with Routing</a>
 ===============================

-If a custom `case class` is used as a route callback's input type, Finatra will parse the request body into the custom request.
-Similar to declaratively parsing a GET request (described above), Finatra will perform validations and return a 400 BadRequest with a list of the accumulated errors (in JSON format).
+If a custom `case class` is used as a route callback's input type Finatra will parse the request body into the custom request class.
+Similar to declaratively parsing a `GET` request (described above), Finatra will perform validations and return a `400 BadRequest` with a list of any accumulated errors in JSON format.

 Suppose you wanted to handle POST's of the following JSON (representing a group of tweet ids):
 ```json